iTwin/itwinjs-core/docs/core/learning/frontend/index.md

 An app's frontend always implements its own frontend script and resources.

-An app's frontend will often depend on npm packages to help implement the its GUI.
+An app's frontend will often depend on npm packages to help implement its GUI.

 An app's frontend script requires the `@bentley/imodeljs-frontend` npm package.
 The [common packages](..\common\index.md) will also be required.